bixycler/UniinfoNotes/pages/Mind Jungle.md

 				- Each part is heading toward its representative because that's the light end, the source of effect flow.
 				- The representatives collect distributed upward effects for the whole to condensate into formal effects.
 This is similar to the sky [gathering clouds](((673312a3-e94e-478f-9e21-bad72ef29d1b))) for the rain.
 				- Due to the process of collection and condensation, the representatives are far from the the parts: lagging behind in time and radically different from each individual part.
 The larger the whole (relative to its parts), the farther its representatives are from the parts.
+				- content/form = cause/effect = path/target = process/result
+					- The visible form is the ((6729b7cf-83b8-4a42-aac7-ec8cf16fa734)) of a lot of invisible content(s).
+So is the effect from various causes.
+					- Due to its visibility,
 			- The Game of Chasing Shadows
 			  id:: 67331a5a-1815-40c1-96db-ef7be8ee8d7b
 			  Trò Đuổi Hình Bắt Bóng
 				- The visible forms and representatives are ((671e2782-2098-41a3-83a7-e042bfb468d7)) of the invisible content.
 In a sense, the forms are “shadows” of the whole content.
 The parts following the forms in order to reach the whole is an _infinite cycle of **chasing shadows**_.
 				- Ironically, this “shadow” is so vivid, opposite to the normal dark “shadow” of the idiom “chasing shadows”.
 However, the effect is the same, an infinite cycle, because both shadows are illusive.
-That illusion is resulted from the ((67331da7-8b10-4890-ae51-9a92796c5af3)) and the hidden intention of the chaser to catch the entity represented by the forms but not the forms themselves.
+That illusion is resulted from the ((67331da7-8b10-4890-ae51-9a92796c5af3)) and the hidden intention of the chaser to catch the entity represented by the forms but not the forms themselves. collapsed:: true
 					- In the Vietnamese idiom “đuổi hình bắt bóng”, the visualization is clearer: one chases the vivid but form (hình) in order to catch its entity but actually can only catch the illusive shadow (bóng).
 					- A better analogy of the vivid form is the image reflection on water surface.
 	- ## complement